 OLTP is expanded as Online Transactional Processing, and OLAP is expanded as Online Analytical Processing.
 As the name says, OLTP is the process of managing and updating the transactions in the databases, whereas OLAP is the process of retrieving the required data from the database for the purpose of using it for Analytical actions.
 OLTP is usually simple and involves effortless querying in the system, while OLAP is a complex system with larger volumes of data and hence requires complicated querying.

 Online Transactional Processing (OLTP)

 In order for Big/Medium companies to carry out their administrative/business or sales tasks, it is compulsory to have OLTP systems in place which should take care of the huge number of transactions that are happening every day.

 An example of an OLTP system is a mega grocery store.
-For e.g., a person buys 15 products and goes to counter for billing.
+For e.g., a person buys 15 products and goes to the counter for billing.
 Now it’s the OLTP system that will be taking care of transactions that are to happen.
 Let’s count the number of transactions that might happen.

 - The first should be the invoice of the bill that will be generated and stored in DB.

 - The second transaction might be product information insertion in the database against the invoice.

-- If the customer is having any loyalty cards, and if he uses it, a transaction will happen will deduct the points from his cards and will update the new point for his card.
+- If the customer has any loyalty cards, and if he uses them, a transaction will happen that will deduct the points from his cards and will update the new point for his card.

 - The other transactions are to reduce the total count of products by the number of products the customer bought.
-For e.g., if the megastore was having 3489 packets of curd packets and the customer bought 2 of it, a transaction will happen which will update the total count to 3489 minus 2 i.e. 3487.
+For e.g., if the megastore was having 3489 packets of curd packets and the customer bought 2 of them, a transaction will happen, which will update the total count to 3489 minus 2, i.e. 3487.
 Similar transactions will happen for other products as well.